A Computationally Efficient Maximum A Posteriori Sequence Estimation via Stein Variational Inference: Introduction

-The key innovation of \textsf{Stein-MAP-Seq} lies in leveraging these SVGD-generated particles as representative samples to transform the intractable continuous MAP optimization into an efficient discrete combinatorial problem. \textsf{Stein-MAP-Seq} embeds SVGD into a Viterbi-style dynamic programming algorithm within a sequential variational inference framework that explicitly models the temporal dependencies inherent in dynamical systems.
-This novel combination uniquely leverages SVGD's mode-seeking capability to deterministically generate a compact set of samples that concentrate around the modes of the posterior distribution, enabling efficient MAP sequence inference via dynamic programming over this discrete sample space using log probability-based scoring and backtracking.
-This approach effectively captures the complexity of multimodal posteriors while achieving a computational complexity of $\mathcal{O}(M^2)$, where $M$ is the number of particles, a significant improvement over the $\mathcal{O}(N^2)$ cost of the conventional MAP-Seq estimators with $N \gg M$.
-Furthermore, since the particle updates in SVGD can be computed independently for each sample, SVGD's inherent parallel nature makes \textsf{Stein-MAP-Seq} particularly well-suited for real-time deployment on autonomous systems with parallel computing architectures \cite{barcelos2021dual,wang2021variational,maken2021stein,maken2022stein,heiden2022probabilistic}.
+The key innovation of \textsf{Stein-MAP-Seq} lies in leveraging SVGD-generated particles as representative samples to transform the intractable continuous MAP optimization into an efficient discrete combinatorial problem. \textsf{Stein-MAP-Seq} embeds SVGD into a Viterbi-style dynamic programming algorithm within a sequential variational inference framework that explicitly models the temporal dependencies inherent in dynamical systems.
+This novel combination leverages the mode-seeking yet repulsive behavior of SVGD to represent and separate multiple dominant modes, enabling efficient MAP sequence estimation via dynamic programming over the resulting discrete sample space.
+While the forward recursion incurs $\mathcal{O}(M^2)$ computational complexity per time step, where $M$ denotes the number of particles, \textsf{Stein-MAP-Seq} achieves substantial efficiency gains by requiring far fewer particles ($M \leq 40$) compared to conventional particle filter-based MAP-Seq estimators that require hundreds to thousands of particles ($N \gg M$), resulting in dramatically lower computational cost in practice.
+Furthermore, since the particle updates in SVGD can be computed independently across samples, its inherent parallelism makes \textsf{Stein-MAP-Seq} naturally amenable to efficient implementation on modern parallel computing architectures, which are increasingly available in robotic platforms~\cite{barcelos2021dual,wang2021variational,maken2021stein,maken2022stein,heiden2022probabilistic}.

 Our approach fundamentally differs from traditional sampling-based methods by using SVGD's deterministic particle evolution to generate high-quality samples that are then used as discrete states in a Viterbi-style dynamic programming algorithm.
-We rigorously evaluate the proposed method on challenging scenarios, including nonlinear dynamics with ambiguous measurements, pose estimation under unknown data associations, and real-world range-only (wireless) localization under temporary unobservability, demonstrating substantial improvements in estimation accuracy and robustness to multimodality over state-of-the-art baselines.
+We rigorously evaluate the proposed method on challenging scenarios, including nonlinear dynamics with ambiguous measurements, pose estimation under unknown data associations with outliers, range-only localization under temporary unobservability, and high-dimensional manipulators with kinematic redundancy, demonstrating substantial improvements in estimation accuracy and robustness to multimodality over state-of-the-art baselines.